Mahdi-Meyghani/Music_Tour_Scraper/README.md

   receiver = "receiver@email.com"

 ## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the Apache-2.0 license - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - The band for their inspiring music and tours.